 Daily, I ask this question.
-For, daily, I am conscious that have more life and labor behind me than before me, which provokes an inner urgency about my identity and destiny, being and doing all I can with all I have left (and who knows, surely, not I, how much that is!).
+For daily, I’m increasingly aware that have more life and labor behind me than before me.
+This realization, this reality stirs an inner urgency about my identity and destiny.
+An urgency to be and do all I can with all I have left.
+(And who knows, surely, not I, how much that is.)

-For when I do that (for though I say “never,” the temptation to do this very thing, likely due to the human tendency to see others and ourselves through the common lenses of our circumstances, is ever-present), I tend to dismiss my concerns as unimportant and, thus, ignore that inner, whispering voice of conscience that reminds me of who I am and what matters to me.
+First, I never compare my experience with yours.
+Especially when your circumstances appear worse than mine.
+For when I do that I tend to dismiss my concerns as unimportant.
+Therefore, I ignore that inner, whispering voice of conscience that reminds me of who I am and what matters to me.

+Second, I never measure importance by the degree of my life’s difficulty.
 For when I do that, I tend to look for meaning only in the big events; the earthquakes, winds, and fires of existence.
 Grave illness.
+Mass shootings.
 Death.
-Natural calamities of tempest and flood.
+War.
+Tempest and flood.
 And when I do that, I miss the grace, the wonder and power of those counterbalancing joys.
-Health.
 Birth.
-After nature’s storms, the noble labor of recovery engaged by countless hearts and hands.
+Baptism.
+At the end of war, the advent of peace.
+After nature’s storms and life’s tragedies, the noble labors of help and healing and recovery engaged by countless hearts and hands.

 At such moments, as Elijah standing on “Horeb, the mount of God,” I hear “a sound of sheer silence,” “the still, small voice of God” reminding me of my identity and my destiny.

 Where do I go and to what, to whom do I listen for God’s voice?
-Everywhere and to everything and to everyone.
+Everywhere.
+To everything.
+To everyone.

-So, standing in the presence of all of life, with Whittier, I pray that my sense be dumb, that I reject my trust in my wisdom, and that my flesh retire, that I relinquish my often frantic and futile efforts to fulfill my will, so that I can hear God’s voice.
+So, as long as I live, I pray that my sense be dumb.
+That I reject my trust in my wisdom.
+That my flesh retire.
+That I relinquish my often frantic, futile efforts to fulfill my will.
+So, that I can hear God’s voice.

-(1) From the poem, The Brewing of Soma (1872), in which the poet, John Greenleaf Whittier (1807-1892), referring to the ritual, intoxicating drink of the Vedic religion, whose adherents consumed the beverage in quest of an experience of divinity, lauds the Quaker method for contact with the divine – selfless lives dedicated to doing God’s will and, through the veil of silence, listening to the “still, small voice.”
+From the poem, The Brewing of Soma (1872) by John Greenleaf Whittier (1807-1892), in which the poet, referring to the ritual, intoxicating drink of the Vedic religion, whose adherents consumed the beverage in quest of an experience of divinity, lauds the Quaker method for contact with the divine – selfless lives dedicated to doing God’s will and, through the veil of silence, listening to the “still, small voice.”